ndikanov/macos-automator-scripts/Jira Issue Url To Markdown With Summary/README.md

 - Supports Jira issue URLs in the format: `https://{subdomain}.atlassian.net/browse/{issue-key}`.
 - Extracts the issue key and fetches the summary using the Jira REST API.
 - Outputs the result as a Markdown link: `[issue-key summary](url)` or `[issue-key](url)` if the summary couldn’t be retrieved.
-- Uses macOS Keychain to securely retrieve the Jira API key.
+- Uses macOS Keychain to securely retrieve the base64 encoded Jira API connection string.

 ### Example Output